bainro/autoCARL/pyCARL/README.md

 # pyCARL 2

 C++ and python go together like peanut butter and jelly.
-That's why we used SWIG to ...
+That's why we used SWIG to bind carlsim's fast C++/CUDA code and make it available in python3.

 ### Installation: